Nelson-Ammon/Trading-Bot-with-Quant-Connect/README.md

 # Useful Websites

-{Make a list of websites that you found helpful in this project}
 * [Quant Connect ](https://www.quantconnect.com/)
 * [Trading Strategies](hhttps://www.tradingview.com/scripts/?script_type=strategies)

 # Future Work

 * Make a better bot that takes in more dataa to make a better decison.
-* Backtest the bot of various assets
+* Backtest the bot with various assets
-*
+* Change the bot to trade on a shorter time frame.